akula802/Docker-Django-MySQL/README.md

 > docker exec -it app-web bash
 > python /code/app/manage.py createsuperuser

+You should now be able to log in to Django's admin portal at http://localhost:8000/admin

 The website code is in the ./web/code directory, which gets mounted to the 'app-web' container at /code.
 Work with your templates, views, urls, etc. within there.